OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 - Easy
 - Real time
 - Supported on clients and servers.
-- Great for clients, notified without having to request a message to it.
+- Great for clients, notified without having to request a message to get it.

 ##### Cons
 - Requires Internet Network connection